-27. The Bank Group's Regional Integration Policy focuses on the economic integration-supporting cooperation arrangements with the global partners and among African countries and regions that seek to enhance economic development in the continent.
-The Bank's regional integration policy is, therefore, consistent with the NEPAD framework, which seeks to use economic integration, with its multi-dimensions (global, regional and alignment at country-level), as a tool for economic development (Annex 9).
+The Bank Group's Regional Integration Policy focuses on the economic integration-supporting cooperation arrangements with the global partners and among African countries and regions that seek to enhance economic development on the continent.
+The Bank's regional integration policy is, therefore, consistent with the NEPAD framework, which seeks to use economic integration, with its multidimensions (global, regional and alignment at country-level), as a tool for economic development (Annex 9).

-6 The MIP also encourages countries to implement the stages of the Abuja Treaty at their own pace according to their economic circumstances.
+The MIP also encourages countries to implement the stages of the Abuja Treaty at their own pace according to their economic circumstances.